ErikThiart/Dummy-User-Data/README.md

 ## Contribute

-Feel free to push data to this repo, lets make it grow and become the defacto place for data that has a real world usage.
+Feel free to push data to this repo, lets make it grow and become the defacto place for data that has been tested in a  real world enviroument.

+Please feel free to add more quick recipes to test real applications with random data